UNITED NATIONS INTERIM ADMINISTRATION MISSION IN KOSOVO (UNMIK)

 9. All applications should meet the eligibility criteria provided in section E above and the provisions of sections B and C. Failure to comply with the requirements will lead to the disqualification of the application.

-The forms must be completed in English and must be accompanied by the budget form.
+The new 2024-2025 application form must be completed in English and must be accompanied by the new 2024-2025 budget form.
 All sub-sections of the application form must be filled.
 No other formats will be accepted.